-Marilynne Robinson was born in Sandpoint, Idaho, where her family lived for four generations: her grandparents were farmers and ranchers; her father was in the lumber industry.
+"Robinson is a kind of contemporary George Eliot: socially engaged, preoccupied with the environment and the moral progress of man...." - The New York Times her father was in the lumber industry.
 "My family was pious and Presbyterian mainly because my grandfather was pious and Presbyterian, but that was more of an inherited intuition than an actual fact," she told The Paris Review.
 Her two sets of grandparents lived at opposite ends of a bridge that crossed a large, cold, beautiful lake, which claimed the life of her mother's brother in a sailing accident before Robinson was born.
 There are family legends, she recounts, of "homesteading relatives in the 19th century-coming in covered wagons-dark forests, wolves, American Indians coming to ask for pie....
 The women in my family always bake pies.
 And they're vain about it."
 Her brother-an art historian-told her at a young age that she would be a poet.
 "He was like Alexander dividing up the world: I'll be the painter, you'll be the poet" (The Paris Review).